alefranz/MELT/BACKLOG.md

 2. Modernize the ASP.NET Core helper packages and integration samples.
 3. Refresh build-only packages in a dedicated pull request.
 4. Complete documentation and migration guidance.
+5. Align maintenance automation with the supported runtime lanes.
+6. Repair and validate the tag publishing path.
+7. Test the packed artifacts as consumer dependencies.
-5. Align maintenance automation, run release-gate validation, and publish v2.
+8. Complete the transitive vulnerability gate and publish v2.